BlueBrain/Long-range-micro-connectome/README.md

 ```
 write_wm_recipe.py ./configurations/wm-refined-neocortex_template.json
 ```
+__Note__: In lines 542 and 16069 of "wm-refined-neocortex_template.json" the path to a file called "voxel_model_manifest.json" is specified.
+This is a file used by the AIBS mouse-connectivity-models to configure the locations of certain cache and data files.
+If you have previously worked with the AIBS voxel model you can point the entries to your existing manifest file.
+This will avoid duplicate downloads of data from AIBS servers.
+If the specified file does not exist it will be created.
+By default (if you do not modify "wm-refined-neocortex_template.json"), the file will be created in the local directory.
+However note that a number of data files will also be downloaded to that location, so you might want to point the entry to another location.

 ### Case 2: FORMALIZE ANATOMICAL CONSTRAINTS WITH CUSTOM CHANGES
 Write a yaml file specifying the anatomical constraints, but based on different anatomical data, assumptions or parcellations.